-“India which has been the preferred market is battling to cope while South Africa with its reputation for innovation and high standards in information technology is lagging in seizing opportunities in an area of the global economy that is not faltering, but is growing,” according to Liza van Wyk, CEO of management and skills-training organisations AstroTech and BizTech
+“India, which has been the preferred market, is battling to cope, while South Africa - with its reputation for innovation and high standards in information technology - is lagging in seizing opportunities in an area of the global economy that is not faltering, but is growing,” says Liza van Wyk, CEO of management and skills-training organisations AstroTech and BizTech.

 International IT industry consulting firm, Ovum says: "Software testing services will grow at a compound annual growth rate of 9.5 percent from 2008 to 2013, faster than most other (information technology) services."
 More companies are outsourcing testing services, according to Ovum.

 “This gives South Africa, with its excellent software developers and information technology companies, a gap to create work, and opportunities in an increasingly important field,” Van Wyk says.

 “Although India has been the favourite provider due to the high demand of testing requests, India is no longer coping and more testing services jobs are going to places like China, Malaysia and North Africa.”

 Software testing is the process of executing software in a controlled environment to establish it is functioning as expected and dealing with potential risks before going live or on site.

 “In our current economic times we need to maintain market share and customer satisfaction and therefore testing is essential.
 This is also a field that is outsourced by major groups globally and South Africa needs to move to gain market share,” Van Wyk continues.

 Neil Eriksson, head of development for IT company, Pocit, a cellphone payment provider, is one of IT’s frontline gurus.